facebook/sapling/README.md

     [extensions]
     remotefilelog=path/to/remotefilelog/remotefilelog

-The extension currently has a hard dependency on lz4, so the lz4 python library must be installed on both servers and clients (https://pypi.python.org/pypi/lz4).
+The extension currently has a hard dependency on lz4, so the [lz4 python library](https://pypi.python.org/pypi/lz4) must be installed on both servers and clients.

 Configuring
 -----------

-remotefilelog allows server and client configuration, some of which are required.

 **Server**